Sexual misconduct allegations could keep Senate Ethics Committee busy

-The Senate Ethics Committee is being asked to do something it hasn't done in 25 years — investigate claims of sexual misconduct against a sitting lawmaker.
+The Senate Ethics Committee is being asked to do something it hasn't done in 25 years — investigate claims of sexual misconduct against a sitting senator.

-Just hours after the accusations against Sen. Al Franken, D-Minn. surfaced, Senate Majority Leader Mitch McConnell, R-Ky., called for an Ethics Committee probe — and was quickly joined by several of Franken’s Senate colleagues from both parties.
+Just hours after such accusations surfaced against Sen. Al Franken, D-Minn., Senate Majority Leader Mitch McConnell, R-Ky., called for an Ethics Committee probe — and was quickly joined by several of Franken’s Senate colleagues from both parties.
+Franken himself said he supported an investigation and would cooperate.

 Franken was accused Thursday by a radio news anchor of forcibly kissing and groping her a decade ago.